-The leadership, SSC and SPSA planning teams met and agreed that a community assist was needed to provide parents with support and resources that empowers them to be engaged in their student's learning such as parent conferences, communication, training, and classes.
-We would like a parent community assist to help support the site in coordinating parent meetings, increasing the number of parents attending the parents meetings and trainings, help develop and strengthen the community/parent outreach program, develop and maintain a monthly online events calendar, survey parents for interest and needs, contract guest speakers based upon the survey of interest and needs, identify community agencies and businesses available to share resources with families, create or purchase informational packets, posters, and banners, host workshops for families, coordinate a community health fair as well as a volunteer appreciation gathering.
+The leadership, SSC, and SPSA planning teams met and agreed that a Parent Community Assist was needed full-time to provide parents with support and resources that empower them to be engaged in their student's learning, such as parent conferences, communication, training, and classes.
+We want a Parent Community Assist to help support the site in coordinating parent meetings, increasing the number of parents attending the parent's meetings and training, helping develop and strengthen the community/parent outreach program, developing and maintaining a monthly online events calendar, survey parents for interest and needs, contract guest speakers based upon the survey of interest and needs, identify community agencies and businesses available to share resources with families, create or purchase informational packets, posters, and banners, host workshops for families, coordinate a community health fair as well as a volunteer appreciation gathering.